-Movement and dance performance refers to the lines, postures, and shapes created by the athlete.
-This can include dance chorography and sequences, gymnastics and acrobatics, all performed on the surface of the stage but not on the floor.
-To achieve the highest point allocation, the athlete should create movements that work with the beat and phrase of the music, are reflective of the music, use flexibility and strength, and are engaging and entertaining.
-They should be creative and flowing when moving from pole to pole.
+FLOORWORK: Floor work refers to the combinations of movements created on the surface of the stage.
+To achieve the highest point allocation, the athlete should create movements that work with the beat and phrase of the music, are reflective of the music, use flexibility and strength and are engaging and entertaining.
+They should be creative and flowing when moving around the stage.